Last Updated on February 10, 2023

-Soon after, the Rottweiler and Leonberger Club was formed and the breed standard was established.
+Soon after, the Rottweiler and Leonberger Club were formed and the breed standard was established.

 Momentum began to pick up for the Rottie, as it was admired for its working dog abilities.
 In 1921 the Allgemeiner Deutscher Rottweiler Klub (ADRK) was formed, a club that survived WWII and continued to promote proper breeding of the Rottweiler throughout Germany.

 It was pertinent to the ADRK that the breed’s working talents were preserved, and instead of traditional farm work, the Rottie moved on to become an exemplary choice for police and military work.